antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 ![Completely wrong implementation of MVC on server](/images/MVC_Server_HTTP_Completely_Wrong.png)

-Notice that state modification and state representation happens in one request, which contradicts HTTP.
+Notice that state modification and state representation both happen in one request.
 Also Controller does all the communication.
-View does not observer Model.
+View does not observe Model.

 Many of those, who followed HTTP rules came up with following communication: